 3. Maximize Your Social Security Strategy

-Further, deciding when to file for Social Security is crucial, as it affects your income for life.
+Further, deciding when to file for Social Security is crucial, as it affects your income for life is going to be your biggest retirement mistake.
 Filing too early can result in reduced monthly payments for the rest of your life.
 If possible, waiting to collect benefits might be more advantageous over the long term.
 Since everyone’s situation is unique, consult your financial advisor to weigh factors such as tax rates, capital gains, IRA withdrawals, health issues, and life expectancy.
 Additionally, they can assess if your retirement accounts and other income sources will cover your essential expenses before you reach full retirement age.

 4. The Biggest Retirement Mistakes to Avoid: The Spending Splurge